joagre/ratatoskr/ideas/r.md

   updates).
 Essentially, everything can be matched and deconstructed using pattern matching in conjunction with the `=` operator.

-* Pattern matching is also employed by the `switch` expression in Satie.
-Furthermore, the `receive` expression utilizes pattern matching to perform selective reception of messages in a job's mailbox.
+* Pattern matching is also employed by the `switch` expression Satie (described below).
+Furthermore, the `receive` expression (also described below) utilizes pattern matching to perform selective reception of messages in a job's mailbox.

 ### A custom-built Virtual Machine (VM)